 Being honest and open with your partner is essential to building trust in a relationship.
 This means sharing your feelings, thoughts, and concerns freely.
 But it isn’t easy to practice the policy of full disclosure just because you read it somewhere.

-- Remove predictable undesirable consequences of honesty.
-For example, if you always walk out of the room, or shut your partner out, decide to not do it the next time your partner tells you something that upsets you
+- Remove predictable, undesirable consequences of honesty.
+For example, if you always walk out of the room, or shut your partner out, decide not to do it the next time your partner tells you something that upsets you

 - Create such rules as per the needs of your relationship